ivan5355/RUCourseFinder/README.md

 **Semantic Search**: By utilizing vector embeddings powered by Google's text-embedding-004 model, the application ensures more accurate and flexible search results, even when the exact course title doesn't match the user's query.
 This is particularly useful for title-based searches, accommodating variations in phrasing.

-**Course Equivalency**: For each Rutgers course, the application offers a list of equivalent courses at nearby community colleges.
+**Course Equivalency**: For each Rutgers course, the application displays a list of equivalent courses at community colleges across New Jersey.

-**Distance Calculation**: Displays the distance from the user's location to community colleges offering equivalent courses, making it easier to evaluate nearby options.
+**Distance Calculation**: When location access is granted, displays the distance from the user's location to community colleges offering equivalent courses, sorted by proximity.
+Community colleges are still shown even without location access.

 ## Technical Architecture